redeyed-vault/thespian/README.md

 #### DESCRIPTION

 Yari generates quick and easy 5th edition Dungeons & Dragons characters.
-Currently the software supports content from the following rulebooks: *Player's Handbook*, *Volo's Guide to Monsters* and *Xanatar's Guide to Everything* (partially).
+Currently the software supports content from the following rulebooks: *Player's Handbook*, *Volo's Guide to Monsters* and *Xanatar's Guide to Everything*.
+Planning to later incorporate content from *Tasha's Cauldron of Everything* once purchased.

 This project was originally known as *personaednd* and later *dndpersona*.